Information for Ukrainian refugees

 • and are not yet registered in Amersfoort as a resident (in the Personal Records Database (Basisregistratie Personen, BRP)),

-you can only register at a central registration hub (see www.refugeehelp.nl/temporary-housing) for an available place somewhere in the Netherlands.
+only vulnerable people can register at a central registration hub for an available place somewhere in the Netherlands.
+Others must seek accommodation on their own.

-If you are new to Amersfoort and your partner, parent or child already have a place in one of our reception centers, you can email vluchtelingen@amersfoort.nl.
-The municipality will see if we have a place available for you.
-If not, you and your partner can register at a central registration hub (see www.refugeehelp.nl) for new accommodation for you all together.
+Are you new to Amersfoort and your partner, parent or child already has a place in one of our reception centres?
+You can email vluchtelingen@amersfoort.nl.
+The municipality will see if we still have a place available for you.
+If not, you and your partner, parent or child can register at a central registration hub for new accommodation for you all together.
+Unfortunately, it is currently only open to vulnerable people.

 If you have been staying with a host family in Amersfoort, are already registered in Amersfoort, but have to leave your host family, you should contact the municipality as soon as possible via vluchtelingen@amersfoort.nl.
 The municipality will then try to arrange alternative accommodation for you.